mayconfmelo/min-article/template/main.typ

 As to abbreviations, if the same abbreviation is used again it will be automatically retrieved: #abbrev[abnt]

-// These "appendix" commands could be anywhere alse in the document.
+// These "appendix" commands could be anywhere else in the document.

 #appendix(include("assets/appendix.typ"))